Advocating for people and carnivores

 Local volunteers

-This project is powered entirely by local residents who volunteer their time because we care deeply about safe coexistence with mountain lions and bears.
+Our nonprofit is powered entirely by locals who volunteer their time because we care deeply about safe coexistence with mountain lions, bears and wolves while protecting livestock.
 We’re out in the field, meeting with neighbors, analyzing sightings, and pushing for better policies – all unpaid and straight from the heart.

 Every dollar you give goes directly to trail cameras, equipment, community programs, and keeping our public data accurate and up-to-date.